open-component-model/ocm-spec/doc/01-model/02-elements.md

 - an *Identity* in the context of the component version
 - a type representing the kind of content and how it can be used
 - a set of labels
-- an Access Specification to technically access the content of the artifact
+- an Access Specification to technically access the content (blob) of the artifact
 - an optional digest of the artifact

 Those attributes are described by formal fields in the component descriptor: